-This chapter identifies and describes EFH for management unit species.
+This chapter identifies and describes EFH for MUS.
 Improved descriptions of EFH may be possible with more basic research on life history, habitat use, behavior, and distribution of life stages.
 Research also is needed to identify HAPC.
 This FMP authorizes changes to the identification and description of EFH, and of HAPCs, as new information is collected.

-The FMP also authorizes the adoption of management measures to minimize adverse effects on EFH from fishing when there is evidence for such effects.
-Presently, however, there is no clear evidence of adverse impacts from any fisheries' practices or gear on HMS EFH.
-Management measures to prevent, mitigate, or minimize adverse effects from fishing activities include, but are not limited to:
+The FMP also authorizes the adoption of management measures to prevent, mitigate, or minimize adverse effects on EFH from fishing when there is evidence for such effects.
+These management measures may include, but are not limited to, fishing gear restrictions, time/area closures, and harvest limits.
+Presently, however, there is no clear evidence of adverse impacts from any fisheries' practices or gear on HMS EFH